simpsot/ChildCareConnectDotNet/replit.md

   - Nationality and Citizenship Status (U.S. Citizen, Permanent Resident, Temporary Resident, Undocumented, Other)
   - Phone Number with type selector (Mobile/Main) - auto-formatted as (XXX) XXX-XXXX
   - Social Security Number with AES-256 encryption for database protection and show/hide toggle on form
+- **Client Detail Page:**
+  - Click any client from the list to view full details
+  - Authorized users (Admin/Manager) can view and toggle SSN visibility
+  - Non-authorized users see a permission message

 ### Provider Management
 - Childcare provider network